AIPS HELP file for PARALLEL in 31DEC25

 Type: Verb

-number of processors that will be used by AIPS tasks that
+of processors that will be used by AIPS tasks that have been

-have been enabled for parallel processing.
-This will not
+enabled for parallel processing.
+This will not have any effect

-processors working on them but you may experience
+working on them but you may experience substantial slow-downs if

-often useful to select a small subset of your data that
+while) it is often useful to select a small subset of your data

 different values of p to find the fastest option.
-Task-
+Task-specific

 The following rules of thumb may be helpful.

-parallel processing will help with the problem that
+processing will help with the problem that you are dealing

-that one processor is free to handle the AIPS
+processor is free to handle the AIPS command-line processor

 Special cases:

-PRINTER(0): (or no argument) show the current number
+PARALLEL(0): (or no argument) show the current number of

-Adverbs: The immediate argument is the number of logical
+Adverbs: The immediate argument is the number of loGical processors.

 No actual adverbs.